Find out more about the role, the entry routes and how to apply further down this page.

 We welcome all ages as we believe a diverse workforce that is reflective of everyone who lives in our community is the best way to be effective.
 No matter your age, you bring important skills and perspectives that are key tools for being a police officer.

-Applicants for the Police Constable Degree Apprenticeship (PCDA) must hold a minimum Level 2 English and Maths qualifications and one Level 3 qualification.
-For applicants who do not possess a Level 3 (or equivalent qualification) there is an online assessment that can be taken.
-If successful in this online assessment, applicants can progress to the next stage.
+Applicants for the Police Constable Degree Apprenticeship (PCDA) must hold a minimum Level 2 English Language and Maths qualifications and a Level 3 qualification (2 x A Levels or equivalent).
+For applicants who do not possess a Level 3 qualification you must complete a competency based Personal Statement, detailing your experience and ability to work at degree level.
+If your statement is successful you will move to the next stage of the recruitment process.

-Level 2 qualifications can be proved by having GCSEs graded A*-C or 9-4 or an equivalent, such as Level 2 Functional or Essential Skills.
+Level 2 qualifications can be proved by having GCSEs graded A*-C / 9-4 or an equivalent, such as Level 2 Functional Skills.

-Level 3 qualifications can proved by having A or AS Level graded A*-C, or equivalent qualification such as NVQ or Diploma.
+Level 3 qualifications can proved by having 2 A Levels or equivalent qualification in any subject.

 A full list of qualifications and what level they relate to can be found on the GOV.UK website.

-Applicants will need to provide proof of their qualifications.
+Applicants will need to provide proof of their qualifications as part of the application process.

-You must be a British citizen, an EC/EEA national or a Commonwealth citizen or foreign national with no restrictions on your stay in the United Kingdom.
-As we need a minimum of five years' residential history in the UK to be able to complete background checks, foreign nationals and UK citizens who have lived abroad may have to wait some time for security and vetting clearance.
+You must be a British citizen, an EC/EEA national, Switzerland citizen or a Commonwealth citizen or foreign national with no restrictions on your stay in the United Kingdom.
+As we need a minimum of five year's residential history to be able to complete background checks, foreign nationals and UK citizens who have lived abroad may have to wait some time for security and vetting clearance.
 You must have been resident in the UK for at least 3 years with no breaks of longer than 3 months during this time immediately before applying.

 A number of crimes will mean a definite or likely rejection of your application, including anyone who has received a formal caution in the last five years, committed a violent crime or public order offence.
 If you are at all unsure, get in contact and ask.